albar965/albar965.github.io/littlenavmap-faq.md

 You might either:

-* Delete the previous version of _Little Navmap_ and install the new one in the same place.
+* Delete the previous version of _Little Navmap_ and install the new version in the same place.
 * Install the new version in a new folder, e.g. by using the version as a directory name suffix.

 In either case do not merge the two old and new directories.
 Remains of previous versions might cause trouble.